You will walk the highlights, and take in the eponymous Torres (towers) del Paine, Grey Glacier and French Valley.

 Walking time: 4 hours approx.

 Maximum altitude: 244m / 800ft

-The goal of our fifth day of our 7-day Trek will be to complete the most famous trekking trail in Torres del Paine National Park.
+The goal of today will be to complete the most famous trekking trail in Torres del Paine National Park.

 We walk from the campsite towards Hostería Las Torres before ascending to Ascencio Valley on the Tower’s eastern face.

 Mountain ridges, beech forests and small rivers line the scenic walk towards the valley.
 Our big challenge comes in the form of the steep moraine, a huge mass of boulders which leads us to that iconic base-view of the Towers – Three gigantic granite monoliths, the remains of a great cirque sheared away by the forces of glacial ice.

 After a tough uphill climb, the Towers eventually come into full view, rising majestically before us, with the glacial lake visible below.
 Is there any better place in the world to have lunch?
 After feasting on the view and our picnic, we backtrack along the same trail through Ascencio Valley and return to Eco-Camp for a well-deserved dinner.

 Walking time: 9 hours approx.